wasserth/TotalSegmentator/README.md

 ```
 TotalSegmentator -i ct.nii.gz -o segmentations
 ```
+> Note: Only nifti files are supported.
+To convert dicom files to nifti we recommend [dcm2niix](https://github.com/rordenlab/dcm2niix).

 > Note: If a CUDA compatible GPU is available TotalSegmentator will automatically use it.
 Otherwise it will use the CPU, which is a lot slower and should only be used with the `--fast` option.

-> Note: You can also try it online: [www.totalsegmentator.com](https://totalsegmentator.com/)
+> Note: You can also try it online: [www.totalsegmentator.com](https://totalsegmentator.com/) (supports dicom files)

 ### Advanced settings